neu-se/CS4530-Fall-2025/Assignments/project-deliverable.md

 - Runs e2e tests for the most high value interactions in your application
 - Provides quick feedback
 - Is repeatable and deterministic
+We will provide instructions for CI/CD pipeline setup separately.

 #### Project Plan on GitHub

 In your team's repo on GitHub you must have a [GitHub Project](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/creating-a-project) with a list of tasks created and completed.
 Each task must be linked to an issue on GitHub.
 Resolved issues must be connected to a commit id that was responsible for resolving it.
+Use of other project management tools (e.g., JIRA, Trello, notion) are not required but teams are welcome to use them **in addition** to github Projects.

 #### Project Poster
 Each team **MUST** submit a poster.
-Your poster will be a single-page document, that will include the following aspects:
+Your poster will be a single-page PDF document, that will include the following aspects:

 * Short description of the project (OK to reuse text from the project plan/report)
 * Link to public demo site, link to source repo (OK to make the repo public now, or OK to leave as private)